-In criminal law, a defendant is anyone tried under the court of law as the person who committed the crime.
+In criminal law, a defendant is anyone tried under a court of law as the person who committed the crime.
 A defendant is usually taken into custody by police via an arrest warrant.
 With civil lawsuits, defendants usually appear in court after receiving a summons.

 A defendant in a criminal case (particularly a felony or indictment) is usually obliged to post bail before being released from custody and must be present at every stage thereafter of the proceedings.
 The defendant may have their lawyer appear instead.

-A judge has the most prominent of all the roles in a court of law.
+A judge has the most prominent role in a court of law.
 The judge is either a man or a woman who presides over a court of law.
-Most judges preside alone but sometimes preside as part of a panel of judges or other legal professionals.
-A judge typically presides over a physical courtroom facility, but sometimes conducts court via two-way video in cases where safety is a concern or to expedite the judicial process.
+Most judges preside alone but sometimes as part of a panel of judges or other legal professionals.
+A judge typically presides over a physical courtroom facility but sometimes conducts court via two-way video in cases where safety concerns or to expedite the judicial process.

-The powers, functions, method of appointment, discipline and training of judges vary widely across different jurisdictions.
+Judges’ powers, functions, appointment methods, discipline, and training vary widely across jurisdictions.
 Check local laws and statutes if doing research for a case.

-The judge hears all the witnesses and any other evidence presented by both of the parties of the legal case, commonly referred to as the Plaintiff and Defendant.
+The judge hears all the witnesses and any other evidence presented by both parties of the legal case, commonly referred to as the Plaintiff and Defendant.

-The judge assesses the credibility of the parties involved in the case and then issues an official ruling or decision based on his or her interpretation of the law and his or her own personal judgment.
+The judge assesses the credibility of the parties involved in the case and then issues an official ruling or decision based on his or her interpretation of the law and judgment.

 In some jurisdictions, powers may be shared with a jury, although this practice is starting to be phased out in some regions.

 In many states throughout the United States, a judge is addressed verbally as “Your Honor” or “Judge” when presiding over the court.
-“Judge” may be more commonly used by attorneys and staff, while either may be commonly used by the plaintiff or defendant in the courtroom.
-In some situations, you may hear the term “Justice of the Peace” or “magistrate”.
+“Judge” may be more commonly used by attorneys and staff, while the plaintiff or defendant may commonly use either in the courtroom.
+Sometimes, you may hear “Justice of the Peace” or “magistrate.”